micheldpcarlos/gringachange/README.md

 - 🖥 Content Script - Use Vue even in content script
 - 🌍 WebExtension - isomorphic extension for Chrome, Firefox, and others
 - 📃 Dynamic `manifest.json` with full type support

-> This project was started from [WebExtension Vite Starter](https://github.com/antfu/vitesse-webext) template made by Anthony Fu.